andrew/ultimate-awesome/README.md

 - [awesome-wagtail](https://github.com/springload/awesome-wagtail) - A curated list of awesome packages, articles, and other cool resources from the Wagtail community.
 - [awesome-developer-experience](https://github.com/workos/awesome-developer-experience) - 🤘 A curated list of DX (Developer Experience) resources.
 - [awesome-research](https://github.com/emptymalei/awesome-research) - :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]  .
+- [awesome-cloud-security](https://github.com/4ndersonLin/awesome-cloud-security) - 🛡️ Awesome Cloud Security Resources ⚔️.
 - [awesome-browser-exploit](https://github.com/escapingbug/awesome-browser-exploit) - Awesome list of browser exploitation tutorials.
-- [awesome-cloud-security](https://github.com/4ndersonLin/awesome-cloud-security) - 🛡️ Awesome Cloud Security Resources ⚔️.
 - [awesome-charting](https://github.com/zingchart/awesome-charting) - A curated list of the best charting and dataviz resources that developers may find useful, including the best JavaScript charting libraries.
 - [awesome-programming-books](https://github.com/zero-equals-false/awesome-programming-books) - 📚 A curated list of awesome programming books (Algorithms and data structures, Artificial intelligence, Software Architecture, Human–computer interaction, Operating Systems, Database Systems, IT Security, Concurrency, Interpreters and Compilers, High-Performance Computing, Distributed Systems, Game Development, Mathematical optimization).
+- [awesome-hyprland](https://github.com/hyprland-community/awesome-hyprland) - Awesome list for Hyprland [maintainer=@yavko].
 - [open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A directory and analysis of the open source ecosystem in the areas of climate change, sustainable energy, biodiversity and natural resources.
 - [awesome-windows-kernel-security-development](https://github.com/ExpLife0011/awesome-windows-kernel-security-development) - Windows kernel security development.
 - [awesome-atom](https://github.com/mehcode/awesome-atom) - A curated list of delightful Atom packages and resources.